Bayfront Center: Basketball

 The venue hosted the American Basketball Association's The Floridians when the team played in St. Petersburg during the 1970–71 and 1971–72 seasons.

-The South Florida Bulls men's basketball team used the Bayfront Center for some home games between 1974-1980.
+The South Florida Bulls men's basketball team used the Bayfront Center for some home games between 1974 and 1980.

 The Tampa Bay Thrillers of the Continental Basketball Association played two non-consecutive seasons (1984–85 and 1986–87) in the arena, winning the CBA title in 1985.
 Because of an apparent rent/lease dispute they moved to Tampa the following year and won another title.
 With a new owner at the helm they returned to the Bayfront Center for their third season.
 Attendance sagged to as few as 295 fans, so the franchise relocated to Rapid City, South Dakota at the end of that regular season, and won that year's CBA title for an unusual three-peat.

 The arena served as the home arena of the Tampa Bay ThunderDawgs of the ABA for the 2000-2001 season.